Blog 2 Why Colonoscopies

 There are multiple test options for individuals, including stool-based tests which look at your DNA and blood to determine if you may have irregular colon or rectal growth.

-Finally, colonoscopies are not as uncomfortable as you may think.
-Doctors have improved the colonoscopy preparation process in the last decade.
-If you have not had a colonoscopy in many years, you will be surprised to hear there are more options than having to drink an entire gallon of laxative solution.
+If you have not had a colonoscopy in many years, you may be surprised to hear there are more options than having to drink an entire gallon of laxative solution.
 New prescription and over-the-counter methods have made it easier than ever to get ready for your appointment.

 Related Posts